Brigitte Senut: Life and work

 Senut is a naturalist and geologist by training and began studying human paleontology and paleoprimatology at a young age.
 She earned her master's degree in geology at the Pierre-et-Marie-Curie University of Paris in 1975, and specialized in vertebrate and human paleontology, obtaining a doctorate (DEA) in 1976 and defended her doctoral dissertation in 1978.
 She was interested in the function-phylogeny link in her thesis entitled Contribution à l'étude de l'humérus et de ses articulations chez les Hominidés du Plio-Pléistocène (Contribution to the study of the humerus and its joints in Plio-Pleistocene Hominids).

 In 1987, Senut obtained her post doctoral habilitation degree to direct research at the National Museum of Natural History, France, under the direction of anthropologist Yves Coppens, with her thesis entitled Le coude des primates hominoïdes: aspects morphologiques, fonctionnels, taxonomiques et évolutifs (The elbow of hominoid primates: morphological, functional, taxonomic and evolutionary aspects).
 Senut participated in research on Lucy with the French contingent studying it.
 Additionally, her research related to the fossils from the African Great Lakes and Ethiopia has allowed her to push back the date of hominid presence in this subregion.
 She collaborated with Christine Tardieu on these research projects.

 Senut has been a professor in the Department of Earth History at the National Museum of Natural History, France, since 1986.

+Below is a list of taxa that Senut has contributed to naming: